 Buy two bars of Irish Spring soap.
 When you’re in the garden, shave a little of the first bar around your perennial plants and flowers: small, furry critters don’t care for it.
 It’s an inexpensive deterrent that smells a whole lot better than many of the products sold at the garden center.

-When you’re done all your gardening efforts for the day, take the other bar into the shower and put it to good use on yourself.
+When you’re done with all your gardening efforts for the day, take the other bar into the shower and put it to good use for yourself.
 Win-win!